jackb-p/Toast/README.md

 #### Linux (Debian)
 c++14 support is required. gcc 5 and above recommended, however it compiles on 4.9.2 (and possibly some versions below.)

-1. Clone the github repo: `git clone https://github.com/jackb-p/TriviaDiscord.git TriviaDiscord`
+1. Clone the github repo: `git clone https://github.com/jackb-p/Toast.git ToastBot`
-2. Navigate to repository directory: `cd TriviaDiscord`
+2. Navigate to repository directory: `cd ToastBot`
 3. Clone the submodules: `git submodule init` and `git submodule update`
 4. Install other dependencies: `sudo apt-get install build-essential cmake libboost-all-dev libcurl4-openssl-dev libssl-dev` (Package managers and names may vary, but all of these should be easy to find through a simple Google search.)
 V8 may require other dependencies.
 5. Build V8.
 Put the library files into lib/v8/lib/ and the include files into lib/v8/include.
 More instructions will be added at some point for this step.
-6. `cd TriviaBot`
+6. `cd Toast`
 7. `cmake .`
 8. `make`